Merri Maywether

 Our close-knit community of characters doesn’t have all the answers.
 They want to do the right thing if only they knew exactly what it was and how to do it.
 Words from smart friends, coworkers, the potential love interest, and occasionally, the wise-beyond-their-years child guide the protagonist on her growth arc.

-While immersed in a Women’s Fiction novel, the reader is at the table drinking a cup of coffee with the characters—sometimes giving advice she may or may not follow.
+While immersed in a Women’s Fiction novel, the reader is at the table drinking a cup of coffee with the characters—sometimes giving advice she may not follow.
 Other times, the exchange is the other way around, and the reader is delighted by the heartwarming outcome of what was originally a tough situation.

 And this is why we enjoy reading and writing Women’s Fiction stories.
 She makes the right decision for her.